Quick Answer

 Base loadoutYou start with the first slot and can begin patching core stats immediatelyGood enough for basic early support

-Adventure Rank 4Gamerch says an extra slot opensFirst meaningful jump in build flexibility
+Adventure Rank 4An extra slot is expected to openFirst meaningful jump in build flexibility

 Adventure Rank 8Another slot opensColor planning starts mattering more